Universality of high-dimensional spanning forests and sandpiles: Critical exponents

-to be the supremal probability that the component of $v$ in the $v$-WUSF survives to intrinsic distance $n$, and more generally define $Q(t)=Q(\lfloor t \rfloor)$ for $t\geq 0$. \begin{lemma} Let $G$ be a network with controlled stationary measure satisfying $\bubnorm{P}<\infty$.
+to be the supremal probability that the component of $v$ in the $v$-WUSF survives to intrinsic distance $n$. \begin{lemma} Let $G$ be a network with controlled stationary measure satisfying $\bubnorm{P}<\infty$.
 Then there exist positive constants $N$ and $C$ such that

 for all $n\geq N$. \end{lemma}